 Given the posting sequence, one must wonder whether the letter from Chairman Tarmizi was solicited to preserve the appearance of an independent ICANN.
-As discussed above, ICANN has posted a total of three letters from governments on this issue: (1) a letter from the Government of Brazil (dated 6 September); (2) a letter from a senior official at the European Commission (dated 16 September); and (3) a letter from the UK government that has been consistently misrepresented in the week since the Board how far the USG is going to take this issue?
-For example, if the board decides to go ahead in October or November ... what would be the USG's reaction? ...
-I need to know what the acceptable future course of action might be so that we can do some strategizing." (emphasis added).
-26
+As discussed above, ICANN has posted a total of three letters from governments on this issue: (1) a letter from the Government of Brazil (dated 6 September); (2) a letter from a senior official at the European Commission (dated 16 September); and (3) a letter from the UK government that has been consistently misrepresented in the week since the Board voted.
+ICANN has received, but not posted, letters from the Governments of Taiwan and Sweden.
+Finally, we understand that ICANN has received a letter from the Australian government, which has not been posted.